dwyl/flutter-navigation-menu-demo/README.md

 ### 6.2 Creating our custom delegate for localizing our own labels

-Let's create our own cusotm delegate to help translate our app's labels into any language we'd like.
+Let's create our own custom delegate to help translate our app's labels into any language we like.

 For this, create a file called `app_localization.dart` inside `lib`.